Arendals Tidende

-Arendals Tidende (The Arendal Times) is a local newspaper published in Arendal two days a week, on Mondays and Fridays.
-On Mondays Arendals Tidende is issued as an ordinary newspaper, and on Fridays it is issued in glossy magazine format.
+Arendals Tidende (The Arendal Times) is a local newspaper published in Arendal weekly on Tuesdays.

+In previous years, Arendals Tidende was issued as an ordinary newspaper on Mondays and a second issue in glossy magazine format on Fridays.

-The newspaper covers the municipality of Arendal, and it was launched in the fall of 2005 as a sample edition.
+The newspaper covers the municipality of Arendal, mainly writing about cultural and political themes.
+It was launched in the fall of 2005 as a sample edition.
 Since January 1, 2006 it has been published as a subscription newspaper.
-Arendals Tidende celebrated its tenth year of publication in the fall of 2015.

 Arendals Tidende is a politically independent publication that follows the Ethical Code of Practice for the Norwegian Press.
-The paper was started by Nils Petter Vigerstøl as chief editor, who was succeeded by Morten Kraft.
-The paper's current chief editor is Grete Aronsen Husebø, and the culture editor is Linda Christensen.
+Nils Petter Vigerstøl started the paper as chief editor, and was succeeded by Morten Kraft in 2012.
+In 2013, Grete Helgebø (then Aronsen Husebø) became one of the youngest chief editors in Norway at 22 when she replaced Kraft.

 In 2006, Arendals Tidende was the fastest-growing newspaper in the Agder district.
-In April 2007, Arendals Tidende won the National Association of Local Newspapers concept award for its summer show Pearls of Arendal.
+In April 2007, the newspaper won the National Association of Local Newspapers concept award for its summer show Pearls of Arendal.

+During 2007–2012, the paper was produced at the Arendal train station.
+At that time, the paper functioned as an agent for Norwegian State Railways and was responsible for employing a former railway employee.
+As a result, the station was still staffed on weekdays, and the waiting room was open on weekends.

 The board of Arendals Tidende filed for bankruptcy on April 25, 2012.
-After the bankruptcy, the paper entered a major partnership with Tvende Media and moved into new premises on Havnegaten.
-Before the bankruptcy, the paper was produced at the Arendal train station.
-The paper functioned at that time as an agent for Norwegian State Railways and was responsible for employing a former railway employee.
-As a result, the station was still staffed on weekdays and the waiting room was open on weekends.
+After the bankruptcy, the paper entered a significant partnership with Tvende Media and moved into new premises on Havnegaten.

 The paper launched its online edition in 2014.

+In 2020, Helgebø filed a lawsuit against the newspaper’s owner after she and two journalists were laid off during the pandemic, while the newspaper was run on a volunteer basis by Odd Bjørn Jensen, the general manager of the owning company Tvende Media, and former editor Vigerstøl.
+After several rounds in the legal system, all the way to the Supreme Court and back to the District Court, the case was settled in 2022.